Senate · Afternoon Sitting

 Next Order.
 Statements pursuant to Standing Order No.53 (1) , hon.
 Sen. (Prof.) Tom Ojienda.

-Sen. (Prof.) Tom Odhiambo Ojienda, SC
+Sen. (Prof.) Tom Odhiambo Ojienda, SCOrange Democratic Movement

 Mr. Speaker, Sir, I rise under Standing Order No.53 (1) to seek a Statement from the Standing Committee on National Security, Defence and Foreign Relations concerning the level of disaster preparedness in Kisumu County.
 Kisumu County has been severely affected by recurring floods, impacting over 5,000 residents in the most recent incident.
 The County Government should prioritise disaster prepared…